phillram/grievous-slackbot/README.md

 - Click the dropdown option for `Subscribe to bot events`, click `Add Bot User Event`, and then add `message.channels`.
 Click Save in the bottom right.
 ![Image description](link-to-image)
 - Congrats!
 The bot should now be active and respond to the slash commands you've set up!

+### Recieving DMs
+Slack only authorizes bots to read channels that they are currently members of.
+So we'll just have to invite the bot using the normal `/invite` command.

+- Go to your Slack workspace and navigate to the channel you wish to listen to
+- Type `/invite grievous` (or whatever you've named the bot), then press enter.

+Now feel free to try it out as much as you'd like!

+### To be added
+- Implement OAuth so that users won't have to manually make the bot everytime.
+Currently, it's quite a bit of hassle and that's just a bit much.
+- Make it more docker-compose friendly.
+- Don't allow users to add blank words.
+- Don't allow users to add the same word multiple times.